 1) There's not that many of them.
 I mean he's only one guy and he pretty much only works off of his own material that he wrote... which takes time, and thus this is very understandable.

 2) His films make reference other movies constantly.
 Now call it what you want homage, reference or just plain theft but I'm thinking that a lot of people don't catch the majority of these references to other films because frankly, we don't have the film same exposure as a young Tarantino did going to the grindhouse theater constantly in his youth or working in a video rental store.
 However, hypothetically with the vastness of the internet and Amazon, Netflix etc. these films should be easier to get a hold of today, if you know what you're looking for that is.

 So I figured there's probably more people out there, like me, who crave more Tarantino constantly and I could showcase some films that I'd consider essential viewing for Tarantino fans.
 And thus the 10 must-see films for Tarantino fans was born.
-Now let me warn you this is in no way a comprehensive list.
+Now let me warn you this is in no way a comprehensive list and there's no particular order to these either.
 There's probably hundreds of films that Tarantino references in his own films, and I found enough films I could write about to probably do this series again but that will have to wait until next time there's another big Tarantino release.

 This film is part of my month-long Tribute to Tarantino in honor of his latest film Django Unchained (2012) and his 20-year career.
 If you've missed any of my reviews so far, be sure to check out his filmography and click on any film you've missed.

 The 10 must-see films for Tarantino fans countdown continues tomorrow, so be sure to check back!